 2. Test the oldest generation first

-As for the testing company, for the YDNA you need to test at least 37 markers at Family Tree DNA.
-For the autosomal DNA you now have four choices: Family Tree DNA, 23andMe, AncestryDNA, and MyHeritage.
+Which testing company should you choose?
+For the autosomal DNA you have several choices: Family Tree DNA, 23andMe, AncestryDNA, MyHeritage and Living DNA.
 While there are several factors to consider when choosing a database, size is probably the number one.
 Currently AncestryDNA has the largest database.
-Go to the International Society of Genetic Genealogy’s wiki for a full list of characteristics of each company.
+Read our article comparing the best DNA tests for family history.

 3. Take care of everything—or not.